Hunterase ICV

 Clinical Trials

-Intracerebroventricular Idursulfase-β (increasing from 1 to 30 mg between weeks 0 and 24, followed by a 30-mg final dose) was administered once every 4 weeks using an implanted CSF reservoir.
+Dose escalation from 1 mg to 30 mg between weeks 0 and 24, followed by a fixed 30 mg dose.
+Administered intracerebroventricularly (ICV) once every 4 weeks using an implanted cerebrospinal fluid (CSF) reservoir.
+Intravenous (IV) idursulfase was continued throughout the study.

 Primary endpoint